WeTechHK/Universal-BCOS-DOC/source/develop/upgrading/index.md

 By pointing the proxy contract to a new logic contract, the code executed when users call the proxy contract function changes.
 This allows us to upgrade a contract's logic without asking users to interact with a new contract.

 Proxy patterns are a popular method for upgrading smart contracts because they eliminate the difficulties associated with contract migration.
-However, proxy patterns are more complicated to use and can introduce critical flaws, such as [function selector clashes](https://medium.com/nomic-foundation-blog/malicious-backdoors-in-ethereum-proxies-62629adf3357), if used improperly.
+However, proxy patterns are more complicated to use and can introduce critical flaws, such as [function selector clashes](https://medium.com/nomic-foundation-blog/malicious-backdoors-in-Universal BCOS-proxies-62629adf3357), if used improperly.

 [More on proxy patterns](https://blog.openzeppelin.com/proxy-patterns/).

 ### Upgrade mechanism #4: Strategy pattern {#strategy-pattern}

 This technique is influenced by the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern), which encourages creating software programs that interface with other programs to implement specific features.
-Applying the strategy pattern to Ethereum development would mean building a smart contract that calls functions from other contracts.
+Applying the strategy pattern to Universal BCOS development would mean building a smart contract that calls functions from other contracts.

 The main contract in this case contains the core business logic, but interfaces with other smart contracts ("satellite contracts") to execute certain functions.
 This main contract also stores the address for each satellite contract and can switch between different implementations of the satellite contract.